 I also really like that it has a battery back-up.
 Granted, it’s only a minute, but that minute comes in quite handy.
 Living in the country, we have a lot of power-flickers during inclement weather so we put a lot of things on a UPS (uninterruptible power supply) but they’re not cheap.
 They’re also not safe around water so not going near a coffee maker.
 This battery saves settings and restarts after power is back (not continue brewing on battery-power)

 And last but not least, I’m happy this has a self-cleaning process.
 Coffee makers are notoriously hard to clean aside from their carafes so this is a god-send.
 This unit also has thermal carafe, 24hr programming, warmer, and it beeps when done, but those are all pretty common features.
-At $90, this would be great, with a different pot.
-I think they do have a glass carafe available.
+Less than $70, this would be great, with a different pot.

 - battery back-up